Matera loses captaincy, among 3 players suspended by Pumas

-The sanctions were announced a day after backlash in Argentina for the low-key way the team responded to the death last week of soccer great Diego Maradona.

-Matera became a national hero when he led the Argentina team to its first-ever win over the New Zealand All Blacks during the Tri-Nations series in Australia three weeks ago.
-Now he, veteran lock Guido Petti and hooker Santiago Socino will miss Los Pumas’ final Tri-Nations match against Australia in Sydney on Saturday as their suspensions begin.
+Matera became a national hero when he led the Pumas to their first win over New Zealand in November in the ongoing Tri Nations series in Australia.
+Now he, veteran lock Guido Petti and hooker Santiago Socino will miss their final Tri Nations match against Australia on Saturday in Sydney.

-The board of the Argentina union issued a statement saying it “repudiates the discriminatory and xenophobic comments published by members of the Los Pumas team on social networks.”
+The UAR said it “repudiates the discriminatory and xenophobic comments published by members of the Los Pumas team on social networks” from 2011 to 2013.

-It said the board resolved to “first, revoke the captaincy of Pablo Matera and asked (the national team) staff to propose a new captain to the board.

-“Second, order the suspension Pablo Matera, Guido Petti and Santiago Socino from the national team until resolving disciplinary actions.

 The posts, mostly tweets, reportedly were aimed at Black people and Bolivian and Paraguayan domestic workers.

-The 27-year-old Matera, who played his first international match in 2013, has closed his Twitter account and expressed regret over the messages on Instagram.
+Matera, who played his first international match in 2013, has closed his Twitter account and expressed regret on Instagram about the messages.

 “Today I have to take (responsibility) for what I said nine years ago,” Matera said.
 “I am very ashamed.
 Apologies to all those who were offended by the atrocities I wrote.
 At that moment I did not imagine who I was going to become.